Schyllert/EncryptedMessagingApp/README.md

 This was one of my early projects and it is not very well made - but it got me thinking about a lot of different interesting topics.

 The goal with the project was to have a secure way to authenticate users and enable them to message each other without exposing their IP to an other users.
-A subgoal was to implement a role system in which certain roles could use features based on their role - such as kicking or banning an other user.
+A subgoal was to implement a role system in which certain roles could use features based on their role.

 Structure: